 Waitlist: Charter schools shall place the names of students not selected in an enrollment lottery on a wait list in the order the names are drawn.

-Schools shall maintain waitlists only for the school year for which the students applied, provided that a charter school may choose to maintain any waitlists that were established prior to January 1 , 2014 until such waitlists are exhausted, provided that such maintenance is clearly articulated in the school’s enrollment policy approved by the Department.
+Schools shall maintain waitlists only for the school year for which the students applied, provided that a charter school may choose to maintain any waitlists that were established prior to March 31, 2014 until such waitlists are exhausted, provided that such maintenance is clearly articulated in the school’s enrollment policy approved by the Department.
 Charter schools must keep accurate records of their wait list containing students’ names (first, middle, last), dates of birth, cities or towns of residence, and grades levels of students who entered the lottery but did not gain admission.
-When an offer of admission is made, reasonable proof of current residency or sibling status maybe required at the time an offer of admission is made.
+When an offer of admission is made, reasonable proof of current residency or sibling status may be required at the time an offer of admission is made.

 In cases where the enrollment of a student, who is not a sibling of another currently enrolled student, from the waitlist would exceed the district charter tuition cap, the student should be skipped over but kept on the waitlist.
 In cases where the enrollment of a student who is a sibling of a student already attending a charter school would exceed the district charter school tuition cap, the sibling may be enrolled with the Commonwealth of Massachusetts providing tuition for the sibling, subject to appropriation.